 An award-winning journalist, James has developed a reputation for asking tough, pertinent questions and holding organisations to account.
 During his 20 years as a BBC correspondent, he was a familiar face on BBC TV News programmes around the world, reporting on almost every area, from politics to business, healthcare, education, security, the charity sector and sport.

-In his high profile role as the BBC's Olympics Correspondent, James led much of the BBC's coverage of London 2012 for eleven years - all the way from 2001 when a bid to host the Games was first seriously discussed.
-The job took him to the heart of government.
-He’s interviewed all six of the UK’s most recent Prime Ministers.
-The build-up to London 2012 also focused on marketing, communications, sponsorship, and, of course, construction.
-No other broadcaster in recent years has appeared on British television wearing a hard hat on so many occasions!
+In 2001, he was appointed BBC Olympics Correspondent, a prestigious and fascinating role that took him to the heart of government.
+The build-up to London 2012 focused on marketing, communications, sponsorship, and, of course, construction.
+No other broadcaster in recent years has appeared on British television on so many occasions wearing a builder’s hard hat!

 James set up JP Media Training in the year after London 2012, with a mission to help those with a good story to tell but wary of, and perhaps a little intimidated by, the prospect of a media interview.
 He has clients across the world - ranging from business executives overseeing multi-billion-dollar companies to some of the most famous sportspeople on the planet, including the men’s and women’s England football teams.

 James is also passionate about helping those who are less familiar with the media.
 He is responsible for much of NHS England’s media training and has run sessions for many of the doctors and nurses that you may have seen on television during the pandemic.
 He is also heavily involved in the charity sector.

 James has interviewed all six of the UK’s most recent prime ministers.